 All GP Practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The mean earnings for GPs working in this practice in the last financial year to April 2016, was £53,673 before deduction of employees superannuation contributions, tax and National Insurance.
-This is the average pay for 3 full-time GPs and 1 part-time who worked in the practice for more than six months during that year.
+The mean earnings for GPs working in this practice in the last financial year to April 2021, was £86,000 before deduction of employees superannuation contributions, tax and National Insurance.
+This is the average pay for 4 part-time GPs and 1 full-time who worked in the practice for more than six months during that year.
+This is based on FTE Calculation.

 You do not require a doctor's sickness certificate for any illness lasting seven days or less.
 Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or on the HMRC website.